 1897: In Austria, Count Casimir Badeni resigned during a government crisis that was precipitated, in part, by his clash with the anti-Semitic parties.

-1897: Julius Goldschmidt appointed Consul General to Berlin
+1897: Julius Goldschmidt who had been Consul General in Vienna under President Harrison began serving as Consul General to Berlin

 1898(10th of Nisan, 5658): Shabbat Hagadol